grrrwaaa/courses/film6246/unreal.md

 It isn't possible for a single landscape to overhang itself, but there are other ways of making caves.

 It is possible to make a hole in a landscape, so that they can be walked through, by sculpting with the visibility tool.
-Make a hole in the landscape using the visibility mask, [as described here](https://docs.unrealengine.com/latest/INT/Engine/Landscape/Editing/SculptMode/index.html#visibility).
 You will first need a Hole Material, [as described here](https://docs.unrealengine.com/latest/INT/Engine/Landscape/Materials/index.html#landscapeholematerials), which you can apply as the Hole Material in the landscape's details panel.

+- Open the M_Landscape_Master material
+- In the Material panel, set "Blend Mode" from "Opaque" to "Masked"
+- In the graph editor, drag a cord from the Opacity Mask node and release the mouse
+- Search for "vis" and select "Landscape Visibility Mask"
+- Apply, save, and close the material editor
+- Drag the MI_Landscape_Inst onto the "Landscape Hole Material" option of the lanscape's panel

+Then make a hole in the landscape using the visibility mask, [as described here](https://docs.unrealengine.com/latest/INT/Engine/Landscape/Editing/SculptMode/index.html#visibility).
+- In Sculpt mode, select the Visibility Tool, and draw the hole(s) as needed
+- You will need to rebuild lighting again.

-You probably want to surround the hole with some meshes to mask it.
-You probably also need to edit the material of the landscape to enable two-sided lighting, so that it doesn't become transparent underneath.
+You probably want to surround the hole with some rocks or other meshes to mask it.
+You probably also need to edit the material instance of the landscape to enable two-sided lighting, so that it doesn't become transparent underneath.

 To fill out the cave underneath, either use BSPs & meshes with collisions, or you can also create another landscape underneath the first (but you will still probably need BSPs & meshes for the roof.)